0tii/ExcelSheetUnblocker/readme.md

 ## Output

-Input-files will be overwritten with unblocked versions.
+Input-files will be overwritten with unlocked versions.

 ## Limits

-This only works on .xlsx files.
-Older excel formats should be converted using Excel 'Save As' -> '.xlsx'
+Only works on .xlsx files.
+Older excel formats should be converted using Excel, via 'Save As' -> '.xlsx'